HL7/dicom-sr/input/pagecontent/example.md

 </table>

 1. Extract `ContentDate`, `ContentTime`, and `PreliminaryFlag` values
+2. Extract `ObserverType` and `PersonObserverName` values to identify the `Practitioner` resource
-2. Use these values to populate the `issued` and `status` fields in the created FHIR Observation resources\
+3. Use these values to populate the `issued`, `status` and `performer` fields in the created FHIR Observation resources\
    `issued` may be overridden by more specific values in specific content items

+#### FHIR Resources
+- Referenced
+    - Patient
+    - ServiceRequest
+    - ImagingStudy
+    - Practitioner
+- Created
+    - Device (GeneralEquipment)

 ### Imaging Measurement Container Mapping<a name="example_imaging_measurement_container"></a>
 <table>